junxit/us-congress-bills-110/metadata.md

 - 2008-06-09 — Mr. Davis (IL) moved to suspend the rules and pass the bill, as amended.
 - 2008-06-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5080-5082)
 - 2008-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5080-5082)
+- 2008-06-10 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-06-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with amendments favorably.
+- 2008-07-26 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+Without written report.
+- 2008-07-26 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+Without written report.
+- 2008-07-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 901.
+- 2008-08-01 — Amendment SA 5264 agreed to in Senate by Unanimous Consent.
+- 2008-08-01 — Amendment SA 5264 proposed by Senator Reid for Senator Lieberman. (consideration: CR S8073) To make certain reforms with respect to the Government Accountability Office, and for other purposes.
+- 2008-08-01 — Measure laid before Senate by unanimous consent. (consideration: CR S8070-8073; text of measure as reported in Senate: CR S8071-8073)
+- 2008-08-01 — Message on Senate action sent to the House.
+- 2008-08-01 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-08-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-08-01 — Senate amendment agreed to: Amendment SA 5264 agreed to in Senate by Unanimous Consent.
+- 2008-08-01 — Senate amendment proposed (on the floor): Amendment SA 5264 proposed by Senator Reid for Senator Lieberman.(consideration: CR S8073)
+- 2008-08-01 — Senate amendment submitted
+- 2008-08-01 — The committee amendments were withdrawn by Unanimous Consent.